Euphoria longana (Longan Fruit Pulp Extract)

 Frequently asked questions about Euphoria longana (Longan Fruit Pulp Extract)

-Euphoria longana (Longan Fruit Pulp Extract) is studied for traditionally supports restful sleep, helps support mood and emotional calm, provides antioxidant polyphenol intake.
+Euphoria longana is researched primarily for Sleep Health, Stress & Anxiety, and Cognitive.
 Longan fruit pulp has long been used in classical East Asian herbal formulas intended to calm the mind and support healthy sleep onset, and preclinical work shows extracts can modulate sleep-related neurochemistry in animal models.

-Reported potential side effects may include: Generally well tolerated as a food but may cause mild digestive upset when consumed in large amounts.
+For most healthy adults, Euphoria longana is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated as a food but may cause mild digestive upset when consumed in large amounts.
 High intake of sweet dried longan adds significant sugar and calories to the diet.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Euphoria longana is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: May theoretically add to sedative effects of benzodiazepines and other CNS depressants.
+Possible interactions include: May theoretically add to sedative effects of benzodiazepines and other CNS depressants.
 Concurrent use with hypoglycemic medications could affect blood sugar response.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(1 citations)